Sacrifice of Angels: Reception

 This had Nielsen ratings of 6.4 points, which was about 6.3 million viewers when it was broadcast on television in November 1997.

 In 2013, IGN ranked "Sacrifice of Angels" the 23rd best episode of all Star Trek television, noting it has a "dramatic showdown" that helped set the stage for the Dominion war story arc that continues in this season.

 A 2015 binge-watching guide for Star Trek: Deep Space Nine by Wired recommended not skipping this essential episode.

 In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide.

-In 2016, IGN ranked "Sacrifice of Angels" the 23rd best episode of all Star Trek up to that time.

-In 2018, Vulture rated "Sacrifice of Angels" the 9th best episode of Star Trek: Deep Space Nine.
+In 2018, Vulture rated "Sacrifice of Angels" the ninth best episode of Star Trek: Deep Space Nine.
 They also recommended the entire sixth season, remarking "It's that good" and praising the war saga's evolution.
-They note how "Sacrifice of Angels" is the culmination of a story arc that spans the six previous episodes.

-io9 ranked "Favor the Bold " when paired with "Sacrifice of Angels", as the 88th best episodic presentation of all Star Trek in a 2014 listing.
-They note this as featuring a special effect sequence depicting a large space battle for Star Trek.
+They note how "Sacrifice of Angels" is the culmination of a story arc that spans the six previous episodes.io9 ranked "Favor the Bold " when paired with "Sacrifice of Angels", as the 88th best episodic presentation of all Star Trek in a 2014 listing.
+They note this episode as featuring a special effect sequence depicting a particularly large space battle.

-In 2016, The Hollywood Reporter rated "Sacrifice of Angels" along with its 5 preceding episodes as among the 20 greatest episodes (or sequences of episodes) in Star Trek: Deep Space Nine.
-This six-episode arc is noted for its serialized format compared to shorter two-episode stories that had been more common to the Star Trek franchise up to that time.
+In 2016, The Hollywood Reporter rated "Sacrifice of Angels" along with its five preceding episodes as among the twenty greatest episodes (or sequences of episodes) in Star Trek: Deep Space Nine.
+This six-episode arc is noted for its serialized format, compared to shorter two-episode stories that had been more common to the Star Trek franchise up to that time.